Yann, it’s great to have you on the show.

 Obviously, it depends from the person.
 Some need assistance with let’s say, taking the first steps of their podcasting journey.
 They need help with the technique outside of podcasting.
 Some need help with the strategy they want a podcast for business.
 They want to start a podcast connected to their activity.
 They wanted to be an asset for their business and they want help to craft a strategy.
 Some need help with the podcast guesting side of things.
 Then with others, over the last half a year or seven months or so, I started helping people with the marketing side of things.
 In the case of Nicole for example, we are working together.
 I help her with the marketing side of her for podcasting endeavors.

 How does the marketing differ from the business strategy for a podcast?
 Let’s use me.
-I have two podcasts, this one and The Optimized Geek, which is all about biohacking, life hacking, productivity and being a better human, self-help and all that sort of stuff, and personal development.
+I have two podcasts, this one and Get Yourself Optimized, which is all about biohacking, life hacking, productivity and being a better human, self-help and all that sort of stuff, and personal development.
 My business is as an SEO consultant and coach.
 More SEO coaching, but I do some business coaching as well.
 That’s my bread and butter, and the two podcasts do not generate any business for me.
 They’re labors of love and a cause center, not a profit center.

 Let’s say I were to start a business similar to yours, so I focus on SEO, search engine optimization.
 The tendency is to say, “I’m going to do an interview-based show and I’m going to interview digital marketers.”
 First and foremost, the question is, “Is an interview-based show the right format?”
 Maybe not.
 For example, if your number one goal with podcasting is position yourself as an authority, then you may be better off doing a solo show.
 Why?
 Then the emphasis, the spotlight is on you all the time.
 That means also that more pressure is on your shoulders, if you will, because you aren’t sharing the spotlight.
 For example with my latest show, The Podcaster Lab, I didn’t do any interviews. it’s just me.
 Sometimes I do have guest contributions that we have recorded, but I don’t conduct interviews there; the focus is on me.
 Why?
 Because my goal with that show is to position myself further in the podcasting industry.